peterdesmet/peterdesmet.github.io/_posts/2013-09-17-gbif-data-license.md

+---
-Title: What data license should GBIF use?
+title: What data license should GBIF use?
-Slug: gbif-data-license
-Date: 2013-09-17 11:30
-Author: Peter Desmet
-Tags: Open data, GBIF
-Summary: From free and open access to biodiversity data to open biodiversity data.
+description: From free and open access to biodiversity data to open biodiversity data.
+background:
+author: Peter Desmet
+categories: [open data, GBIF]
+---

 On August 5, the Global Biodiversity Information Facility ([GBIF](http://www.gbif.org)) released a consultation document[^1] asking feedback regarding applying a machine readable license to all GBIF-mediated data.
 I am very happy GBIF is finally addressing this issue.
 The big question is of course: what license(s)?